FilecoinFoundationWeb/FF-Site/cms/davos-agenda/cnbc-editorial-tbc-jan-16-3-30-pm.md

   examines what needs to happen to stay on course.
-f_speakers: Badr Jafar, CEO, Crescent Enterprises and Special Representative for Business & Philanthropy for the 28th Conference of the Parties (COP28) to the UN Framework Convention on Climate Change (UNFCCC).
-Daniel F. Feldman, Partner, Covington and former Chief of Staff and Counselor to Secretary John Kerry
+f_speakers: Badr Jafar, CEO, Crescent Enterprises and Special Representative for Business & Philanthropy for the 28th Conference of the Parties (COP28) to the UN Framework Convention on Climate Change (UNFCCC); Daniel F. Feldman, Partner, Covington and former Chief of Staff and Counselor to Secretary John Kerry
 f_moderator-name: Dan Murphy, CNBC’s Anchor and Correspondent